Menu

 What documents do I need for estate planning?

 It depends on your circumstances, how much you own, what you own, and how you want to distribute it upon your death.
 Common estate planning tools include: Last Will & Testament, Trust, Financial Power of Attorney, Living Will, Irrevocable Trust, and Health Care Power of Attorney.
-We provide a free consultation to review your unique circumstance and provide several options to protect your property and provide for your family.
+We provide a consultation to review your unique circumstance and provide several options to protect your property and provide for your family.

 When should I begin estate planning?